simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Understanding-Active-Tasks/Understanding-Active-Tasks.md

 ## 9-Hole Peg Test

-The 9-hole peg test is a two-step test of hand dexterity to measure the <a href="http://www.nationalmssociety.org/For-Professionals/Researchers/Resources-for-Researchers/Clinical-Study-Measures/9-Hole-Peg-Test-(9-HPT)">MSFC score in Multiple Sclerosis</a>, or signs of <a href="http://www.rehabmeasures.org/Lists/RehabMeasures/DispForm.aspx?ID=925">Parkinson's disease or stroke</a>.
-This task is well documented in the scientific literature (see <a href="http://www.ncbi.nlm.nih.gov/pubmed/22020457">Earhart et al., 2011</a>).
+The 9-hole peg test is a two-step test of hand dexterity to measure the [MSFC score in Multiple Sclerosis](http://www.nationalmssociety.org/For-Professionals/Researchers/Resources-for-Researchers/Clinical-Study-Measures/9-Hole-Peg-Test-(9-HPT)), or signs of [Parkinson's disease or stroke](http://www.rehabmeasures.org/Lists/RehabMeasures/DispForm.aspx?ID=925).
+This task is well documented in the scientific literature (see [Earhart et al., 2011](http://www.ncbi.nlm.nih.gov/pubmed/22020457)).

 The data collected by this task includes the number of pegs, an array of move samples, and the total duration that the user spent taking the test.
 Practically speaking, this task generates a two-step test in which the participant must put a variable number of pegs in a hole (the place step), and then remove them (the remove step).
 This task tests both hands.